Pylons/pyramid/docs/narr/security.rst

        (Deny, Everyone, 'view'),
        ]

-The security policy will *allow* everyone the view permission, even though later in the ACL you have an ACE that denies everyone the view permission.
+The authorization policy will *allow* everyone the view permission, even though later in the ACL you have an ACE that denies everyone the view permission.
 On the other hand, if you have an ACL like this:

 .. code-block:: python
    :linenos: